 At just £5799 ($6199) the Honda Rebel 500 has always been a popular entry level motorcycle.
 It looks cool, it handles well and the seat is low, it’s an ideal beginner bike.
 It’s also popular with female riders for the same reasons and in Europe you can ride it on an A2 licence.

 If you like the styling of Bobbers and looking for your first motorcycle you won’t go far wrong with the Honda Rebel 500.
 Honda have designed it specifically for you.

 There’s also a 300cc version of the Rebel but honestly, the bigger option is fine as a first bike.

 The engine is a modest 471cc parallel twin engine, the bike weighs 190kg (419lb) on the road and the seat height is just 690mm (27inches)

-If you like the pre-war styling then it’s easy to see why Bobbers are now big business by looking at the motorcycles above.
+If you are already a fan of the pre-war styling then it’s easy to see why Bobbers are now big business by looking at the motorcycles above.

-It helped the Bobber cause that they lend themselves to all ages – old bikers looking for something less harsh on the back and joints as well as the new, younger bikers who are finding Bobbers make an ideal first bike.
+It helped the Bobber cause that they lend themselves to all ages – old bikers looking for something less harsh on the back and joints as well as the new, young Hipsters who are finding Bobbers make an ideal first bike.

-Whatever the reason, Bobber bikes are definitely back in the mainstream with a new generation of fans.
+Whatever the reason, Bobbers are definitely back in the mainstream with a new generation of fans.